 1 THEREFORE, the parties to this Agreement acknowledge and will comply with the 2 following general terms: 3 1.
-Payment of the Grant shall be made upon compliance with the terms of this 4 Agreement, including but not limited to: 5 a.
+Payment of the Grant shall be made upon compliance with the terms of this Agreement, 4 including but not limited to: 5 a.
 An inspection by the STATE to ensure that the GRANTEE has completed all 6 project work satisfactorily in accordance with the terms of this Agreement.
 7 b.
 The submission of satisfactory progress reports as referred to above.
 8 Reimbursement requests shall not be processed until such reports are received.
 9 c.
-The submission of a Financial Report that must be executed by the person in 10 charge of the project.
-The request shall be accompanied by copies of all original 11 bills from contractors, suppliers, and vendors, and proof of payment of those bills 12 to assure evidence of compliance prior to reimbursement.
+The submission of a Financial Report that must be executed by the person in charge 10 of the project.
+The request shall be accompanied by copies of all original bills from 11 contractors, suppliers, and vendors, and proof of payment of those bills to assure 12 evidence of compliance prior to reimbursement.
 13 d.
-The STATE may, at its discretion, retain ten percent (10%) of the STATE'S 14 contribution to the project.
-When the STATE has received and approved the 15 final report and proof of payment of all bills and canceled checks, the STATE 16 shall pay the funds retained to the GRANTEE and issue an official letter to the 17 GRANTEE to close out the Grant.
+The State Historic Preservation may, at its discretion, retain ten percent (10%) of 14 the STATE'S contribution to the project.
+When the STATE has received and 15 approved the final report and proof of payment of all bills and canceled checks, the 16 STATE shall pay the funds retained to the GRANTEE and issue an official letter 17 to the GRANTEE to close out the Grant.
 18 e.
-Progress payments may be made at the discretion of the STATE upon the 19 completion of distinct phases of work provided that the above-mentioned 20 conditions have been met for each phase of work.
+Progress payments may be made at the discretion of the State Historic Preservation 19 Office upon the completion of distinct phases of work provided that the above- 20 mentioned conditions have been met for each phase of work.
 21 f.
-Any progress payment made by the STATE shall not constitute nor be construed 22 as a waiver by the STATE of any breach of covenants or any default which may 23 exist on the part of the GRANTEE, nor shall any such breach or default impair or prejudice any right or remedy available to the STATE.
+Any progress payment made by the STATE shall not constitute nor be construed 22 as a waiver by the STATE of any breach of covenants or any default which may 23 exist on the part of the GRANTEE, nor shall any such breach or default impair or 24 prejudice any right or remedy available to the STATE.